TAIsRich/chuwa1010/ShortQuestions/hw3.md

      a. https://github.com/TAIsRich/chuwa-eij-tutorial/tree/main/02-java-core /src/main/java/com/chuwa/tutorial/t01_basic/generic

+     * Java generics allows programmers to detect illegal types at compile time.
+The essence of generics is that they are parameterized types, that is, the data type being manipulated is specified as a parameter.

      * See it in the Coding Folder

 2. Read those codes and type it one by one by yourself. the push the code to your branch.